sous-chefs/docker/README.md

 ## Description

 Installs/Configures [Docker](http://docker.io).
-Please see [COMPATIBILITY.md](COMPATIBILITY.md) for more information about Docker versions that are tested and supported by cookbook versions.
+Please see [COMPATIBILITY.md](COMPATIBILITY.md) for more information about Docker versions that are tested and supported by cookbook versions along with LWRP features.

 This cookbook was inspired by @thoward's docker-cookbook: https://github.com/thoward/docker-cookbook